ncatanchin/MessengerChatMediaDownloader/README.md

 ### Retrieve list of threads

-This is be the first thing you do.
+This should be the first thing you do.
 Execute the following line, `node dist/app.js --list` You will then find a text file filled with a bunch of groupchats/private conversations and their assigned threadId.
 The threadId is what you need during the next step.